JavaScript is required

-How to Say Good Night in Cantonese: Pronunciation & Usage
+How to Say Good Night in Cantonese: Useful Words Beyond 晚安

 Last updated: April 2, 2026

 Learning how to say good night in Cantonese opens up a whole new layer of connection when you're chatting with friends from Hong Kong, Guangdong, or other Cantonese-speaking communities.
 The most common phrase you'll hear is 晚安 (maan5 on1), but there's actually more to it than just one expression.
 Depending on who you're talking to and the vibe of the conversation, you might use different phrases.
-Let's break down everything you need to know about saying good night in Cantonese, from pronunciation tips to cultural context that'll help you sound natural.
+Let's break down everything you need to learn about Cantonese good night, from pronunciation tips to cultural context that'll help you sound natural.

 The standard way to say good night in Cantonese